 Now, I’m not here to pick holes in the gender stereotyping that is rife in a book written over a hundred years ago, and seeking to depict the slightly old-fashioned life of a rural, colonial community, even then.
 Obviously, the expectations held in those books are going to jar somewhat with my modern, sophisticated(!)
 21st century reading.
 Mostly, I am fascinated by the apparent need for women authors to validate their own choices through the similar choices of their lead, and generally clearly favourite, characters.

 Is it simply an act of self-reassurance?
 Are they shouting, “Look!
 Anne is a lovely girl, and she writes stories!
 And I write stories, so I can surely be lovely, too?”
 Are they seeking to declare that their writing is a valid activity, a reasonable choice, not an act of selfish conceit in the face of real, more womanly responsibilities?
 Joey Bettany continues, rather implausibly, to rattle out book after book, whilst apparently producing and adequately caring for no less than eleven children.
 Anne Shirley, on the other hand, spends much of her life thus far being too busy to write – too busy studying, too busy teaching, too busy keeping house for her new husband, and she spends a lot of time looking for burnaby condos for sale online.
-She fits it in to summer her Twiddy obx rentals vacations, and winter evenings, and doesn’t seem to fit it in at all once she is married, although her husband seems broadly encouraging.
+She adapts to the summer of her camping vacations where she camps with the best tent from Survival Cooking, and winter evenings, and doesn’t seem to fit it in at all once she is married, although her husband seems broadly encouraging.
 The only time that Joey is censured by the author for her writing, it is because she has become consumed by it.
 Clearly, Brent-Dyer saw this a serious risk.
 When Joey locks herself away for weeks on end, trying to produce her first full-length novel, she is described as risking her health by her inattention to the basics of food, sleep, exercise, and social interaction, and the book she produces is dismissed as being unspeakably, unsalvageably bad, to the point that she realises her mistake, and burns the manuscript.

 Anne, insofar as I can say, having only read half of the series, avoids this mistake, by always allowing her domestic responsibilities to override her desire to write.
 So she teaches, she helps Marilla with the twins, she cooks, cleans, sews, gardens, and has no time left over for the self-indulgence of writing.